 It is notable that the 1DX Mark II has a hotshoe, while the XQ1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the XQ1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the XQ1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XQ1 was succeeded by the Fujifilm XQ2.
+Both the 1DX Mark II and the XQ1 have been discontinued, but can regularly be found used on eBay.
+The XQ1 was replaced by the Fujifilm XQ2, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is the Canon 1D X Mark II better than the Fujifilm XQ1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.